-How volunteer searchers found the body of missing hiker Rachel Lakoduk in the North Cascades almost two years after she disappeared
+How the body of a hiker who disappeared two years ago was found in the North Cascades

 • • •

 Carlton “Bud” Carr Jr. was born in 1978 in California’s San Bernardino Valley.
-He moved to Colorado as a child and now lives in northwest Washington in a small, rented home on the Skagit River with his wife and three children.
+He moved to Colorado as a child and now lives in Northwest Washington in a small, rented home on the Skagit River with his wife and three children.
 He’s a journeyman carpenter, although he’s worked a grab bag of blue-collar jobs.

-His father, Carlton Carr Sr. was an entrepreneur, jumping from hustle to hustle, but by far his most successful, and formative enterprise, was a gold mine in Colorado.
+His father, Carlton Carr Sr., was an entrepreneur, jumping from hustle to hustle, but by far his most successful, and formative enterprise, was a gold mine in Colorado.

 Carr Sr. bought the mine for a song in the early ’80s and turned it into a profitable business within a decade.
 Those were boom years for the family.
 Three homes.
 A jet boat.
 A bass boat.
 A pumpkin-orange Corvette.
 Nice family vacations, eventually a fourth home in Las Vegas.
 A brand-new BMX bike for Bud.